What Dina’s doing now

 “Good to Great” (Jim Collins)

-The 5 BOOKS I recently finished:
+The 5 books I recently finished:

 “Master of Change” (Brad Stulberg) - I wish I would’ve read this rather than listened to the audiobook.
 I get really distracted or uninterested by audiobooks that aren’t read by the author themselves.
 Why do these companies pick voices that sound like robots or automatons?
 Aside from that, this was a good read overall.
 I think I should’ve picked one of his previous books to start instead of this one.
 It may have made the content more powerful for me personally.